The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing

 \section{Introduction}

-To date, greybox fuzzing has been a scalable and practical approach to software testing, which draws much attention in recent years~\cite{bohme2017coverage, chen2019matryoshka, zhao2019send, yue2019learnafl}.
-Based on the feedback information from the execution of the program under test (PUT), greybox fuzzers use an evolutionary algorithm to generate new input and explore paths.
-Greybox fuzzing is widely used to test application software and libraries \cite{blair2020hotfuzz, joffe2019directing}, as well as kernel code \cite{schumilo2017kafl, song2019periscope, kimhfl} and protocols \cite{yu2019poster, zheng2019firm, garbelini2020greyhound}.
+Fuzzing is an automated software testing approach proposed by Barton Miller in 1989 \cite{miller1990empirical}.
+By repeatedly and randomly mutating the inputs to the program under test (PUT), fuzzing is effective and practical in vulnerability detection.
+As one of the most efficient and scalable fuzzing categories, greybox fuzzing \cite{manes2019art, godefroid2020fuzzing, boehme2021fuzzing, zhu2022fuzzing, liang2018fuzzing, li2018fuzzing} develops rapidly in recent years.
+Based on the feedback information from the execution of the PUT, greybox fuzzers use an evolutionary algorithm to generate new inputs and explore paths.
+Greybox fuzzing is widely used to test application software, libraries \cite{blair2020hotfuzz, joffe2019directing}, kernel code \cite{schumilo2017kafl, song2019periscope, kimhfl}, and protocols \cite{yu2019poster, zheng2019firm, garbelini2020greyhound}.
 Most greybox fuzzing tools are coverage-guided, which aim to cover as many program paths as possible within a limited time budget.
-This is because, intuitively, code coverage is strongly correlated with bug coverage, and fuzzers with higher code coverage can find more bugs.
+This is because, intuitively, reaching high code coverage is more likely to find bugs.
 However, it is not appropriate to treat all codes of the program as equal because most covered codes may not contain bugs.
 For example, according to Shin \textit{et al.}~\cite{shin2013can}, only 3\% of the source code files in Mozilla Firefox have vulnerabilities.
 Thus, testing software by blindly extending code coverage is less efficient, especially for corner cases.
 Since achieving full code coverage is difficult in practice, researchers have been trying to target the vulnerable parts in a program to improve efficiency and save resources.
-Direct fuzzing is proposed as a means of achieving this aim \cite {ganesh2009taint}.
+Directed fuzzing is proposed as a means of achieving this aim \cite {ganesh2009taint}.

 Unlike coverage-based fuzzers that blindly increase the path coverage, a directed fuzzer focuses on target locations (e.g., the bug-prone zone) and spends most of its time budget on reaching these locations without wasting resources stressing unrelated parts.
 Originally, directed fuzzers were based on symbolic execution \cite{ganesh2009taint, ma2011directed, person2011directed, marinescu2013katch}, which uses program analysis and constraint solving to generate inputs that exercise different program paths.
 Such directed fuzzers cast the reachability problem as an iterative constraint satisfaction problem~ \cite {bohme2017directed}.
 However, since directed symbolic execution (DSE) relies on heavy-weight program analysis and constraint solving, it suffers from scalability and compatibility limitations.